honeydipper/honeydipper/docs/workflow.md

 ### `send_heartbeat`

-This workflow can be used in `on_success` hooks or as a standalone step.
+This workflow can be used in `on_success` hooks or as a stand-alone step.
 It sends a heartbeat to the alerting system

 *Required context fields*
  * `alert_system`: system used for sending the heartbeat, can be any system that implements a `heartbeat` function, by default `opsgenie`